Ronald Acuña Jr. Player Props: Braves vs. Rays

-The Atlanta Braves, including Ronald Acuna Jr. (.500 on-base percentage in past 10 games, 86 points above season-long percentage), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. (.477 on-base percentage in past 10 games, 67 points above season-long percentage), take on starting pitcher Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 7:15 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-6) against the Guardians.
+He had a hitless showing in his most recent game (0-for-4) against the Rays.

 Ronald Acuña Jr. Game Info & Props vs. the Rays